What happens if my child refuses to attend school in Australia?

 It is uncommon, but possible, for parents to be prosecuted if their child doesn’t attend school, and this can result in fines or a criminal conviction.

-Western Australia
+School attendance requirements in Western Australia

 In Western Australia, school attendance is compulsory until the end of the year in which a child turns 17 and a half.

 If a school is concerned about the amount of days a child has been absent from classes and a reasonable excuse hasn’t been provided to and accepted by the principal, they may refer the case to the Attendance Panel at the Department of Education.
-The Attendance Panel can conduct a mediation or investigation, which the parent or carer and the child must attend.
+The Attendance Panel can conduct a mediation or investigation into truancy, which the parent or carer and the child must attend.
 If your child continues to be absent from school, both you and your child may be prosecuted.

 If your child is missing school because they don’t want to continue normal schooling, talk to your principal about their situation.